kumatheworld/kurose-ross-solutions/main.typ

   + The queue grows if and only if all three users are transmitting simultaneously, the probability of which is $(0.2)^3=0.008$.
 + Two ISPs at the same level of the hierarchy will often peer with each other because it is typically settlement-free as opposed to paying the upstream ISPs.
 IXPs earn money by charging the traffic exchanged by the downstream access ISPs.
 + Google has many data centers all over the world interconnected via their private TCP/IP network, separate from the public Internet.
 The network is connected with tier-1 ISPs as well as peering with lower-tier ISPs.
 By creating its own network, a content provider not only reduces its payments to upper-tier ISPs but also has greater control over how its services are ultimately delivered to end users.
++ The nodal delays consist of the processing delay, queuing delay, transmission delay, and propagation delay.
+The queuing delay is variable as it depends on how many packets are sent to each link.
+The other three are constant given that the packet length and transmission rates are fixed.
 #set enum(numbering: "P1.")
 == Wireshark Lab